Stanford Graduate School of Business

 Clubs, Conferences & Competitions

 Each year, Stanford GSB students and professors run a variety of events that bring scholars and practitioners to campus to discuss business-related issues.
-These include such conferences as the Sports Innovation Conference and the Africa Business Forum.
-GSB students also participate in several business competitions, such as the $100K Challenge run by the Business Association of Stanford Entrepreneurial Students.
+These include conferences such as the Stanford Sustainability Summit and faculty presentations on pressing issues, such as Professor Rebecca Lester’s GSB Now: Stanford & the GSB Dive Into Tax Research.
+GSB students also participate in several business competitions, such as the Business Association of Stanford Entrepreneurial Students (BASES) Startup Challenge.

 Campus Space